The Buyer’s Challenge

 Below are the 5 steps to getting an offer accepted by a seller.

 The buyer’s agent you have working with you will be the point of contact between you and the other parties (seller through their listing agent).

 You want to find an agent who has experience in a competitive market.
 Who can confidently tell you some strategies that can help get your offer ahead of the others.

 “Selling” Your Offer

 Our clients have had offers accepted that were NOT the highest net to the seller.

 How is that possible?
 We were able to explain how our offer was more likely to close, which would save the seller time and that ultimately working with my client would be the simplest way to the closing table.

 Keep in mind, there is no experienced agent who can say that their clients have won every offer they have written.

 But you want an agent who believes in your offer and wants to make that deal happen for you.

-This includes small things like writing a cover email to the listing agent explaining why you will make the transaction easy for their sellers.
+This includes small things like writing an organized cover email to the listing agent explaining why you will make the transaction easy for their sellers.